EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_06/hands_on_6.md

 # Summary

-In this hands-on we added a new agent which had different characteristics to the original agent and saw that this lead to a dramatic change in technologies invested in.
+In this hands-on we added a new agent which had different characteristics to the original agent and saw that this led to a dramatic change in the technologies invested in.